Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/TESTING.md

   * No errors were found when testing on the official [W3C Validator](https://validator.w3.org/)

 * Python
-  * This code is Pep8 compliant but "Trailing whitespace" warning shows [Pep8 Online](http://pep8online.com/)
+  * All Tests Passed - But warnings and errors were given on most pages due to template logic being used in this project.
+Certain Python files also failed PEP8 checks due to base code set by Django.
+[Pep8 Online](http://pep8online.com/)

 ## Browser Compatibility
  * This website has been tested and verified to work on various browsers such as : Chrome, Firefox and Edge.